What you need to know

 - We schedule final exams in collaboration with academic departments while adhering to the policies outlined in the Rules & Regulations of the Faculty.

-- The fall final exam schedule is posted three weeks after the term begins.
+- The final exam schedule is posted three weeks after the term begins.
 Additional information can be found on our Final Exam Schedule page.

 - The Schedules Office will notify you of conflicts for final exams and a conflict exam schedule will be posted after Drop Date.